alain-treesong/amiga_coding_in_amos/snippet-006_horizontalScrollText/README.md

 Here is the principle of idea of the infinite scoll text:

-Let's suppose that the text is : ABCDEFGHIJK, knowing that we can only display 4 letters take the whole visible size.
+Let's suppose that the text is : ABCDEFGHIJK, knowing that we can only display 4 letters on the whole visible size.
 If the visible size is 320 pixels, we assume that we have a screen of 320x2=640 pixels
 > [----]---- : So 8 dashes for 640 pixels.
 Between brackets, the visible area.

 At the beginning the visible screen is initialized with ABCD: